-The domestic cultivation of cannabis herb emerged in Ireland in 2007 and, despite substantial interventions by law enforcement; it continues to be cultivated (An Garda Siochana and Police Service of Northern Ireland 2016).
-There are a number of reasons for this: first, sophisticated growing techniques are utilised, which result in the flowering tops of the female plant being highly potent (20% THC), making it more profitable.
-Another contributory factor is that start-up and running costs are low (Police Service of Northern Ireland and An Garda Síochána 2015).
+The domestic cultivation of cannabis herb escalated in Ireland in 2007, reaching a peak in 2011.
+Despite substantial interventions by law enforcement, it continues to be cultivated.
+The most recent figures available have indicated that there were 249 incidents of cultivation recorded in 2017 (see section T2.3, Figure T2.3.2 in this workbook).
+There are a number of reasons for this continued cultivation: first, sophisticated growing techniques are utilised, which result in the flowering tops of the female plant being highly potent (20% tetrahydrocannabinol [THC]), making it more profitable.
+Second, start-up and running costs are low (Police Service of Northern Ireland and An Garda Síochána 2015).
+Third, interested individuals avail of advances in technology and communication, as demonstrated by the Windle study detailed in section T4.1.
+Other reasons that have emerged and have been reported by the media are that some offenders are growing cannabis to help manage existing health conditions (Lucey 2017, 10 March) (Nic Ardghail 2017, 21 November) (Maguire 2017, 9 February) (McLean 2017, 8 February).